 #4: Spread the words

 Make sure you market your event with a strategy.
 Facebook events, Instagram, Google Map, Meetup, Youtube, Reddit… the list is inexhaustive.
 Choose one or two social media and focus on them.
 One of the best ways to get the words out is by direct email.
-You can use Mailchimp a free tool that allows you to create a list up to 2000 emails.
+You can use Mailchimp a free tool that allows you to create a list of up to 2000 emails.
 Create a mailing list so you can invite your contacts to this event.

 #5: Run the show

 I assume you do this exhibition to sell your work.
 So it is very important you have different ways to collect money from your clients.
-Have the bubble warps prepared and certificates of authentication printed.
+Have the bubble wraps prepared and certificates of authentication printed.
 Last but not least, a book where you can add more contacts to your mailing list.

 #6: Art price

 Someone might try to bargain with you, offering a lower price.
 I would offer (at most) 10% off, as a friendly gesture.
 If they are not able to pay you now, offer them to reserve the work with a down payment of 20%.
 A gallerist friend told me she would offer to be paid by instalments.
 She trusted people and they haven’t failed her.

 Make your art exhibition a spectacular show for everyone, families with children, elderly, with pets… You can invite a local DJ, empty a small corner for kids to draw, or leave a bowl of water for the dogs.
 It shows you care about others, and you want to make it an inclusive event for your community.

 It’s about meeting